haptork/easyLambda/index.md

 ## Why easyLambda

-Use ezl for your table / list-processing tasks, to write post-processors for simulation results, for iterative machine learning algorithms, to write parallel multi-core or distributed codes easily, to use its many generic functions that include parallel type safe reader, summary of data, correlation
+Use ezl for the table / list-processing tasks, to write post-processors for simulation results, for iterative machine learning algorithms, to write parallel multi-core or distributed codes easily, to use its many generic functions that include parallel type safe reader, summary of data, correlation